Sustainability and Community Benefits

 Equalities

 The Equality Act 2010 places a responsibility on ourselves to consider equality when procuring goods, works or services.
 In Wales we have a duty to consider equality in relation to all relevant agreements.
-For some procurement exercises you will be required to complete an Equality Impact Assessment.
+For significant procurement exercises you will be required to complete an Integrated Impact Assessment.

 Welsh Language